-NHS Choices - Nordic walking
+NHS website - Nordic walking

 Nordic walking is a full-body exercise that's easy on the joints and suitable for all ages and fitness levels.
 Find out about the Nordic walking technique, the health benefits and getting started.